 The Plan grants specified points (1 point = 1 share) to Directors, etc. each year depending on their executive positions and other factors on the condition that the requirements of a designated beneficiary, such as holding the office of Director, etc. on the last day of each fiscal year during the eligibility period, have been satisfied.
-The Company's shares and cash in the amount of the converted value of such Company's shares equivalent to the number of such points may be granted or paid following completion of settlement procedures by the designated beneficiary, after the end of the eligibility period in the case of performancelinked points, or for a specified period each year during the eligibility period in the case of fixed points.
+The Company's shares or cash in the amount of the converted value of such Company's shares equivalent to the number of such points may be granted or paid following completion of settlement procedures by the designated beneficiary, after the Director, etc.'s resignation (the end of the eligibility period for the previous fiscal year) in the case of variable points (performance-linked points for the previous fiscal year), or after the end of each fiscal year during the eligibility period in the case of fixed points.